 Students enrolled in a JTerm course may qualify for forms of assistance through the Office of Financial Aid automatic review process.

-Limited space remains available - apply now to spend January 2018 in Washington, DC!
 Applications will be reviewed on a rolling basis until the course is filled.
 Students will be registered for the course at the point of admission notification.
-No more applications will be received after December 5th - once the course fills additional applicants will be placed on a wait list.

 NOTE: Students who have previously earned credit for the course 2016 US Presidential Election: Causes & Consequences are not eligible to enroll in this class

-Visiting students (students currently matriculated at another US accredited institution) who would like to enroll should complete the online application (select January 2018, Washington, DC and your preferred course) for consideration, and send an official transcript including all college level work completed to:
+Visiting students (students currently matriculated at another US accredited institution) who would like to enroll must create an application ID to apply.
+Send an official transcript including all college level work completed to:

 NYU Office of Global Programs